 In this culture many men are socialized to be rugged individualists, to be leaders and good providers, to be objective, even stoic, in the face of hardship, loss, and adversity.
 But this cultural training–at which we can excel, bringing us admiration from the outside world–can backfire.
 Sometimes men who are the best fathers, partners, breadwinners, bosses, and community leaders find that they feel empty inside, stressed and overwhelmed, and very lonely.
 They lose sight of themselves.
+[And be forewarned: if you decide to work with me and you haven’t had a recent annual physical, that will be part of our first discussion.]

 As men grow older, this ‘losing sight’ of themselves can lead to depression, anxiety, feelings of emptiness, and other serious health problems.